 If your organization doesn't have an AWS account already, we provide a hosted sandbox environment where you can test Metaflow using your own code and data, to get a feel of the benefits of AWS.
 Read more in the section about Metaflow Sandbox.

-If you organization has an AWS account already, see Deploying to AWS for detailed instructions on how to configure your account for Metaflow.
+If your organization has an AWS account already, see our deployment guide for detailed instructions on how to configure your account for Metaflow.